mosip/documentation/docs/biometric-devices.md

 ![](_images/devices-authentication.png)

 ## Device trust
-MOSIP compliant devices provide a trust environment for the devices to be used in registration, KYC and AUTH scenarios.
-The trust level is established based on the device support for trusted execution.
+* Device creates a key pair
+* A cert signing request (CSR) is generated and sent to the device provider (management server)
+* Management server signs and issues a certificate to the device
+* Device private key is used to sign the data, the JWT will have the certificate issued by the device provider.
+* MOSIP back end uses this certificate issued to the device by the device provider, to establish a connect with already onboarded deviceprovider cert.

 ### Types of encryption keys
 * Device key [TBD]
 * FTM key
 * MOSIP public key

-### L0
-* L0 - The trust is provided at the software level.
-No hardware related trust exist.
-This type of compliance is used in controlled environments.
-* Digital id and data encryption

-### L1
-* The trust is provided by a secure chip - [FTM](ftm.md) - with secure execution environment.
-* Digital id and data encryption

-### Key rotation
+## Key rotation

-## Device onboarding

 ## Test kits